This post contains affiliate links. Please read my disclosures.

 Advantages of rice flour

 - It has an incredibly subtle taste.
-So if you want the butter or spices or other flavourings to shine in your bakes then rice flour is an excellent choice.
+So if you want a neutral flavour for your savoury recipes or if you want lemon, vanilla, spices or other delicate flavourings to shine in your baked goods then rice flour is an excellent choice.

 Disadvantages of rice flour